How to Consider The Prototype To Production Launch

 Below Tips You Need To Ensure A Prototype To Production Launch.

 What Process was Used to Make the Prototype?

 CNC machined and 3D printing is great for making rapid prototypes need.
 Each process can make different features and requirements if you want to make one or a few pieces, or feature or functionality purposed.
 So product developers have to aware of what purposed for the prototype making.

 The process used to make a prototype may not necessarily be the same as that used to make the final product.
 Therefore, you need to consider the prototype to production launch aspects and optimized the design.
 Consider the machining method used, the time it took to come up with the different parts, and the precision level.
 Compare these with the process which will be used during the production stage and evaluate the feasibility of the whole process.

 Do all the Processes Lead to the Same Result?

-Knowing this will help product developers understand product requirement, price, and developed time.
-So they can make different choose in advanced to avoid any cost increased.
+Knowing this will help product developers understand product requirements, price, and developed time.
+So they can make different choices in advance to avoid any cost increased.

 What Kind Of Materials Were Used?